Come on! Feel the noise! Part 2

 It's scrolling on the z-axis, so the plane surface looks changing with 2D noise.
 You can imagine that you are pulling a plane surface in three-dimensional noise space.

-I think we should use noise(x, y, z) to draw an image and we want to use 't' independently as time.
+Ideally, we want to use noise(x, y, z) to define the shape and use 't' independently as a fourth dimension for time.

 Maybe this?